Edit

 Metric Query Response Context Ground truth

-Coherence Required: Str Required: Str N/A N/A
+Coherence Required: Str Required: Str Doesn't apply Doesn't apply

-Fluency Required: Str Required: Str N/A N/A
+Fluency Required: Str Required: Str Doesn't apply Doesn't apply

-• Query: a query seeking specific information.
+• Query: A query seeking specific information.

 Review and finish